Landscape Architecture (LA)

 Prereq: LA 6030

-Exploration of sociopolitical, ecological, and visual-spatial conditions of the urban environment through design at multiple scales.
-Focus on urban projects that highlight the complexity of human, ecological, and emerging infrastructural systems.
+Examination of sociopolitical, ecological, and visual-spatial conditions of the urban environment.
+Projects highlight the complexity of planning and design of urban systems.
 Development of innovative strategies for sustainable, healthy, and just cities.
-Special attention is paid to new technologies and building material in cities.
+Investigation of climate impacts and evolutionary design strategies.
+(Typically Offered: Spring)

 Credits: 6.
 Contact Hours: Studio 12.